Azure/azure-powershell/README.md

 Install-Module -Name AzureRM
 ```

-Run the following command in an elevated PowerShell session to install the new 'Az' module for ResourceManager cmdlets:
+Run the following command in an elevated PowerShell session to install the new 'Az' module for ResourceManager cmdlets.
+This module runs on PowerShell 5.1 (with .Net Framework 4.7.2) ,  or PowerShell Core, and replaces AzureRM.
+You should not install this module side-by-side with AzureRM:

 ```powershell
 Install-Module -Name Az